Flutist – Educator

 Dr. Cassandra Eisenreich is Associate Professor of Flute and Music Education at Slippery Rock University.
 She is the principal flutist with the Butler Symphony Orchestra (Butler, PA) and has performed with the Pittsburgh Civic Light Opera, Westmoreland Symphony, Resonance Works, Florida Grand Opera, Florida Sunshine Pops, and New World Symphony.
 She has also performed and recorded with top artists including George Benson, Michael Feinstein, Dave Grusin, Dee Dee Bridgewater, Mark O’Connor, Terence Blanchard, Jon Secada, Patti Austin, Arturo Sandoval, Nestor Torres, Sammy Figueroa, Pharrell Williams, Josh Groban, Lou Gramm, Warren Haynes and groups including Evanescence, Take 6, and Tiempo Libre.

 As a chamber music artist and an advocate of new music, she enjoys working with emerging composers, commissioning, and premiering new works.
 She has signed on with the BETA Quartet for the "Anthems of Dialogue" project which brings to life new works that explore how music can bridge community gaps and drive societal progress by addressing urgent contemporary themes.
 Dr. Eisenreich regularly performs locally and abroad at numerous conferences and events including a recent world premiere at the beautiful Ghent Opera House in Belgium.
-She has won National and International competitions through the National Flute Association and International Low Flute Festival and is a Miyazawa Performing Artist and Trevor James Alto Flute Artist.
+She has won National and International competitions through the National Flute Association, International Low Flute Festival, and Global Music Awards and is a Miyazawa Performing Artist and Trevor James Alto Flute Artist.

 .jpeg)

-As a private teacher, Dr. Eisenreich’s flute students have won national competitions through the Marcel Moyse Society and the National Flute Association.
+As a private teacher, Dr. Eisenreich’s flute students have won national competitions through the Marcel Moyse Society, National Flute Association and Flute Society of Washington.
 They have been admitted into prestigious music programs and ensemble festivals around the world, including the Aria International Summer Academy and The Consummate Flutist.
 She served as the chair of the National Flute Association Pedagogy Committee, a group that updated an extensive publication of graded repertoire and studies to assist flute teachers of all levels.

 "Cassandra Eisenreich took pride of place for tonal sweetness and fleet execution..."